-- Year 7 induction program for the first three weeks of year 7 term one on respectful behavior - wellbeing team are able to communicate with feeder primary schools regarding students who are presenting with at risk behaviours, or who have in the past or are currently experiencing bullying of some form.
+- Year 7 induction program for the first three weeks of year 7 term one on respectful behavior - Year 6 to year 7 transition program where members of the wellbeing team are able to communicate with feeder primary schools regarding students who are presenting with at risk behaviours, or who have in the past or are currently experiencing bullying of some form.
 Strategies and programs are then able to be identified for these students to improve their experience at Eagle Vale High School and ensure they can learn in a safe and respectful environment. - Wellbeing Lessons these lessons encourage students to see themselves as having a role to play in making their school a safe and comfortable place for everyone.
 This involves encouraging all students to report anything that they see that might be detrimental to others sense of belonging, and to encourage the perspective that observers are equally as responsible as participants for allowing bullying to take place.